Basic Center Program Fact Sheet

 - Outreach to youth who may need assistance as well as to public and private agencies that work with youth and families

 - Aftercare services for youth after they leave the shelter

-In addition, FYSB requires grantees to incorporate elements of the Positive Youth Development, or PYD, approach into their programs.
+In addition, FYSB requires grantees to incorporate elements of the Positive Youth Development (PYD) approach into their programs.
 PYD suggests that the best way to prevent risky behavior is to help young people achieve their full potential.
-Youth development strategies focus on giving young people the chance to exercise leadership, build skills and become involved in their communities.
+Youth development strategies focus on giving young people the chance to exercise leadership, build skills, and become involved in their communities.